Skip navigation

 Why is this medication prescribed?

-Isavuconazonium is used to treat serious fungal infections such as invasive aspergillosis (a fungal infection that begins in the lungs and spreads through the bloodstream to other organs) and invasive mucormycosis (a fungal infection that usually begins in the sinuses, brain, or lungs).
+Isavuconazonium is used to treat serious fungal infections such as invasive aspergillosis (a fungal infection that begins in the lungs and spreads through the bloodstream to other organs) and invasive mucormycosis (a fungal infection that usually begins in the sinuses, brain, or lungs) in adults and children 6 years of age and older who weigh at least 35 pounds (16 kg).
 Isavuconazonium is in a class of medications called azole antifungals.
 It works by slowing the growth of fungi that cause infection.

 How should this medicine be used?